linode/apl-core/docs/schema-validation.md

-# Meta-schema validation
+# Schema validation

 We validate values with our `values-schema.yaml` JSON Schema.
-The supported version can always be found on top of the file for easy reference.

 ## Guidelines for describing strings